-In this article, we are going to learn a scalping strategy based on the 5-minute chart that has proven successful for the last few years.
-We’ll look at the exact levels of entry; when to buy, when to sell and every other thing that you need to know to trade profitably.
+In this article, we are going to learn a scalping strategy based on the 5-minute chart that has proven successful among day traders for the last few years.
+We’ll look at the exact levels of entry; when to buy, when to sell, and every other thing that you need to know to trade profitably the forex market.

-Let’s begin by looking at an Outline of the 5-minute scalping strategy.
+Let’s begin by looking at an outline of the 5-minute scalping forex strategy.

 As with any strategy, we always look at a higher time-frame chart.